 President Trump appointed Mary Lazare to serve as ACL’s Principal Deputy Administrator on June 19, 2017.

 Ms. Lazare comes to ACL from St. Louis, Missouri, where she most recently served as Vice President for Home- and Community-Based Services for Lutheran Senior Services.
 With master’s degrees in both management and gerontology and an extensive career in long-term care and community health operations, she combines hands-on program-level knowledge with strategic planning and organizational development expertise, and has led organizations in delivering quality services and advocating for the people they serve while adhering to sound stewardship principles.

 Commissioner, Administration on Disabilities

-Melissa Ortiz believes that everyone has the right to life, liberty, and the pursuit of happiness, disabled or not.
+Melissa Ortiz believes that everyone has the right to life, liberty, and the pursuit of happiness, regardless of disability.
 Her mission is to provide people with disabilities with the necessary tools and supports to live independently.
 Her belief is that these fundamental rights are woven into our national fabric.

 In her role as Commissioner of the Administration on Disabilities, she is enthusiastic about working on behalf of Americans with disabilities.
 She has worked in the classroom in Nashville, Tennessee, in the nonprofit sector in Washington, DC and New York City, on a number of political campaigns around the country, and has bent the ear of some of the country’s most powerful leaders in the process.